ComposableFi/composable/docs/docs/nix/troubleshooting.md

 ## Too many open files

-If you encounter a `Too many open files` error, we need to increase this limit.
+If you encounter a `Too many open files` error, this limit needs to be increased.

 The easiest way is to modify the `run` command with the `ulimit` command.
 Like the following: